 DOCUMENTATION

 10.1 Delivery of Job Books.
-At least sixty (60) days prior to commencement of commissioning of the first major Facility system, Contractor shall deliver to Owner eight (8) copies of the semifinal draft of the job books for the Facility (the “Job Books”) in the format and including the information and materials described in Exhibit R-1.
-Such semifinal draft shall be without as-built drawings, but as reasonably complete as available information will allow, with sufficient information to permit the training of Owner’s operators and the normal operation and maintenance of the Facility by Persons generally familiar with plants similar to the Facility.
-Within ninety (90) days after Substantial Completion, Contractor shall provide to Owner eight (8) copies of the final Job Books, including complete sets of as-built drawings, in accordance with the provisions of Exhibit R-1.
+At least sixty (60) days prior to commencement of commissioning of the first major Facility system, Contractor shall deliver to Construction Manager eight (8) copies of the semifinal draft of the job books for the Facility (the “Job Books”) in the format and including the information and materials described in Exhibit R-1.
+Such semifinal draft shall be without as-built drawings, but as reasonably complete as available information will allow, with sufficient information to permit the training of Construction Manager’s operators and the normal operation and maintenance of the Facility by Persons generally familiar with plants similar to the Facility.
+Within ninety (90) days after Substantial Completion, Contractor shall provide to Construction Manager eight (8) copies of the final Job Books, including complete sets of as-built drawings, in accordance with the provisions of Exhibit R-1.
 For any early start-up of an individual unit or system, Contractor shall provide on a timely basis the appropriate portions of the Job Books containing adequate information to enable proper orientation and training of qualified personnel to permit a safe, efficient and effective start-up of such unit or system.

 10.2 Project Manual.
-Contractor will provide within sixty (60) days after the Notice to Proceed Effective Date, two (2) hard copy sets of the project execution plan for Owner’s review, comment, and ultimate agreement by the parties.
+Contractor will provide within sixty (60) days after the Notice to Proceed Effective Date, two (2) hard copy sets of the project execution plan for Construction Manager’s review, comment, and ultimate agreement by the parties.
 The Project execution plan shall include the following; provided that, any document specified below may be provided later so long as the same is provided within ten (10) days after the date it is due under this Agreement:

 Project organization details